Betting Sites with PayPal | Bookmakers that Accept PayPal

 PayPal is clearly an advantageous payment method for online gambling sites because it’s safer than directly tethering your bank account details.
 When using PayPal, you just have to enter your login, which is your email address, and password.
 You won’t have to expose any of the numbers from your bank and/or cards.
 The encryption technology ensures security throughout all processes in the consumer journey, and the 24/7 vigilance ensures that if there’s any sort of suspicion of fraud, measures are in place for you to get your money promptly returned to you.

 Not only that, the majority of OpenOdds’s top-rated online bookmakers accept PayPal as a payment method.
-If you’re keen on adding PayPal to your payment methods, we’ll not only give you a general overview of the service but also what to watch out for.
+If you’re keen on adding PayPal to your payment methods, this review will give you a general overview of the service, what to watch out for, and where to find betting sites with PayPal.
 And of course, let’s not forget who actually lets you use PayPal.
 We’ll also tell you what the deposit and withdrawal rules are for each site, giving you all of the information you need to make the most-informed decision.

 - The majority of these sites do not charge fees for deposits and withdrawals done with PayPal, and they get processed faster than other payment methods.